Jammy2211/PyAutoCTI/docs/installation/pip.rst

 `Python virtual environment <https://www.geeksforgeeks.org/python-virtual-environment/>`_, with the link attached describing what a virtual environment is and how to create one.

+Once you have created your virtual environment you must install **arCTIc** before installing **PyAutoCTI**.
+The installation guide is found at this link.

-We upgrade pip to ensure certain libraries install:
+Once **arCTIc** is installed, we next upgrade pip to ensure certain libraries install:

 .. code-block:: bash